U.S.A.

 Rating:

-A famous celebrity named Renee Hallow (Darlanne Fluegel) gets electrocuted to death during a failed film shoot as her son named Jeff Matthews (Edward Furlong) watched what happened and is badly shaken by it all.
+A famous celebrity Renee Hallow (Darlanne Fluegel) gets electrocuted to death during a failed film shoot as her son named Jeff Matthews (Edward Furlong) watched what happened and is badly shaken by it all.

 Him and his father Chase (Anthony Edwards) move into a new home by the Pet Semetary and is greeted by their new housekeeper named Marjorie Hargrove (Sarah Trigger) whom is a fan of Renee's but Jeff doesn't seem to take a liking to her thinking that she is moving in to their lives.